A-Z Index

 Diagnostic Procedures

 Clinical and epidemiologic histories are required to aid in diagnosis.
 Direct viral detection methods with sensitive molecular tests (e.g. RT-PCR) are recommended for diagnosing current infection with SARS-CoV-2.
-Antigen tests and over the counter (OTC) self-tests can also be used to diagnose acute infection but they are less accurate than PCR tests.
+Antigen tests and over the counter (OTC) self-tests can also be used to diagnose acute infection but are less accurate than PCR tests.

 When using lower sensitivity assays (e.g., antigen tests, some molecular tests, OTC self-tests), negative results are considered presumptive and confirmation with RT-PCR is recommended, especially if important for clinical management or infection control.